-Coder collects telemetry data from all free installations.
-Our users have the right to know what we collect, why we collect it, and how we use the data.
+Coder collects telemetry from all installations by default.
+We believe our users should have the right to know what we collect, why we collect it, and how we use the data.

-You can find a full list of the data we collect in the source code here.
+You can find a full list of the data we collect in our source code